YechengChu/ACDemo/README.md

 This repository contains an Android App of a simulate to demonsrate how the capability access control works.

 The apk pakage will be alvailable here some day.
-It can be downloaded and install on your Android phone.
+It can be downloaded and installed on your Android phone.